-The information provided in the PDS and this Supplement is general information on the policy of the Information on the Inform obtain your own financial advice tailored to your personal circumstances.
-Capitalised terms used and not defined in this Supplement have the meaning given to
+The information provided in the PDS and this Supplement is general information only, and does not take account of your personal financial situation or needs.
+You should obtain your own financial advice tailored to your personal circumstances.
+Capitalised terms used and not defined in this Supplement have the meaning given to them in the PDS.